8 Best Ways To Earn Interest for Your Business

 - How much money will be earning interest?: Some accounts have a cap on how much money can earn interest, and others have different rates for different amounts of money.

 - How liquid do I need the funds to be?: If you have reserves you won’t need to touch for months or years, you can opt for a CD, which charges fees for early withdrawals but offers higher interest rates.
-If you need to access funds frequently, you might need a checking or savings account.
+If you need to access funds frequently, you might need a checking or traditional savings account.

 - How many transactions will I need?: Checking accounts offer practically unlimited transactions.
 However, savings accounts charge high fees after six withdrawals or transfers, whereas CDs don’t allow transactions without penalty.